QuantEcon/lecture-source-py/source/rst/arma.rst

-On the other hand, if we evaluate :math:`f(\omega)` at :math:`\omega = \pi / 3`, then the cycles are not matched, the sequence :math:`\gamma(k) \cos(\omega k)` contains both positive and negative terms, and hence the sum of these terms is much smaller
+On the other hand, if we evaluate :math:`f(\omega)` at :math:`\omega = \pi / 3`, then the cycles are not matched, the sequence :math:`\gamma(k) \cos(\omega k)` contains both positive and negative terms, and hence the sum of these terms is much smaller.